ibadus/42-check-in/README.md

 -  **retry_delay** : correspond to the delay in milliseconds (ms) that the bot will wait before refreshing while monitoring the check-ins.
 - in `src\Bash Script` modify the `scripth.sh` by adding the path to the `src` after the `cd` command.
 You'll be now able to run the bot when starting your pc + execute it more easily.

-Know you're ready to start the bot with `node main`
+💹 Now you're ready to start the bot with `node main`

 💌 *If you have any questions/feedback about this project feel free to DM me on discord: ibadus#0300*